beatrizfriso/TheDruidsHarvest/README.md

 [image here]

-> 2. Change to the directory where Librarian API is cloned:
+> 2. Change to the directory where The Druid's Harvest API is cloned:

 [image here]